builder555/PineSAM/docs/user-guide/usage.md

 ## Settings Categories

-- For familiarity, Settings are grouped in a similar way as seen on Pinecil (and as organized in Ralim's IronOS firmware).
+- The settings are grouped in a similar way as seen on Pinecil (and as organized in Ralim's IronOS firmware).
 - Categories can be clicked to collapse and reduce screen clutter.
 - Setting numbers can be changed two ways: moving the slider or simply typing on the box next to the slider.
 - Drop-down menus are used for clarity of text choices.